7 Steps to Growing Potatoes!

 - I did some research on what types of potatoes grow best in our area.
 Those red waxy potatoes that most people eat as new potatoes are definitely the best growers here.
 I don’t really like them as well as I like some others, but I bought some for the kids to plant this year and they way outperformed all the other potatoes.
 So if I want to grow a lot of potatoes in Oklahoma, I’m going to have to grow red potatoes.

 - Cut the potatoes.
-I had seen people talk about cutting the potatoes, but I was told you can cut them if you want or not cut them if you don’t want.
-I never cut ours because I didn’t want to wait longer to plant them.
+I had heard people talk about cutting the potatoes, but I was told you can cut them if you want or not cut them if you don’t want.
+We didn’t cut ours because I didn’t want to wait longer to plant them.
 I don’t like waiting.
 Ooops, did I let out a secret about myself?
 Anyway, back to cutting potatoes.
 There is an energy line that runs down the center of each potato to all of the eyes.
 That line puts out the energy to grow potatoes.
 If you cut the line into four pieces, you get four times the energy for growth.
 It makes perfect sense!